 Back to the home page

-Every six months, a new version of Ubuntu becomes available.
-If you've already got Ubuntu 12.04 Precise Pangolin on your computer and you want to upgrade to Ubuntu 14.04 Trusty Tahr, this is probably the best way to do it.
+Every two years, a new LTS (long term supported) version of Ubuntu becomes available.
+If you've already got Ubuntu 14.04 LTS Trusty Tahr on your computer and you want to upgrade to Ubuntu 16.04 LTS Xenial Xerus, this is probably the best way to do it.

 This how-to is not designed for a re-installation of the same version.
 For that, look here.

-Ubuntu 12.04 LTS is still supported until April, 2017.
-So if you're running 12.04 LTS, it's wise to consider if you really want to upgrade at all, yet....
+Ubuntu 14.04 LTS is still supported until April, 2019.
+So if you're running 14.04 LTS now, it's wise to consider if you really want to upgrade at all, yet....
 After all, you can afford to wait for some time.
 It's safest to upgrade before April, 2017 though.

 With a clean installation, with previous formatting of the target partition, you have the least chance of troubles afterwards.
 This old wisdom is valid for every operating system under the sun.....